Careers360 Logo

 Advance Sunlight and Delayed Sunset

-Due to the phenomenon of atmospheric refraction, the sun is visible 2 minutes before the actual sunrise which is known as advanced sunlight.
+Due to the phenomenon of atmospheric refraction, the sun is visible 2 minutes before the actual sunrise, which is known as advanced sunlight.
 Just like the sunrise, the Sun is also visible 2 minutes after the actual sunset has taken place.
 This is known as Delayed Sunset.

 Tyndall Effect

 When a beam of light strikes tiny water droplets and suspended particles of dust the path of the beam becomes visible.
-This is Tyndall Effect.
-Fine particles scatter, particles of larger size scatter light of longer wavelengths.
+This is the Tyndall Effect.
+Fine particles scatter, and particles of larger size scatter light of longer wavelengths.

 Why does the sky appear blue?